blokks/legacy-docs/docs outline.md

 ## Favorites
 To enable *favorites*, you have to choose a social provider first.
-This is the social network visitors use to sign in.
+This is the social network visitors use to sign in and add favorites.
 Set the `data-social-provider` to either `facebook`, `twitter` or `linkedin`.

 By default, users see what their friends and colleagues have favorited.
 To disable this feature set the `data-friends` option to `false`.

 *Note that LinkedIn doesn’t allow us to see your connections.
-Therefor friends are disabled when setting `data-social-provider` to `linkedin`.
+Therefor friends are automatically disabled when setting `data-social-provider` to `linkedin`.
 Even when `data-friends` is enabled.*

 ### Property details
 | Options | Values | Default |